 Palomar Mountain has just a few large parcels of public land.
 Much of the land at the lower elevations is part of the La Jolla Indian Reservation.
 Private ranches dot the shaded and sheltered valleys of the summit.
 Palomar Mountain SP is only a few thousand acres, but it’s is a self-contained pine and oak wonderland.

 High ridges to the south and west flank shaded Doane and French Valley.
 Surprisingly dense Oak and Pine stands line the valley and good water flows all year.
-This is a very unique place and great for kids and out-of-town visitors to grab some of the best paddleboards for kids and have some fun in the sun.
+This is a very unique place great for kids and out-of-town visitors to grab some of the best paddleboards for kids and have some fun in the sun.

 Most trails in the park are short, but longer loops can be created by stitching together the trails at the perimeter.
 Park at the Silverwood picnic area lot immediately beyond the entrance, climb Boucher Hill and enjoy views all the way to the ocean on a clear day.
 Descending north into moist ceanothus, oak and pine stands, finally emerging into wide meadows, skirting lower Doane valley, into French Valley.
 Continue to circle Doane Valley, finally climbing steeply to Chimney Flats, to the ridge and your car.